 - Press the AUTO key below any fader.
 Enabled parameters on the channel are put into record.
-Pressing the AUTO button on the XCS Panel puts the current channel into record. - Use Touch mode and move any fader, pot or switch on your Fader panel or the XCS Panel.
+Pressing the AUTO button on the XCS Panel puts the current channel into record.
+There are also AUTO buttons on the Edit Screen and Mixer Screen. - Use Touch mode and move any fader, pot or switch on your Fader panel or the XCS Panel.
 The mix item it controls is put into Write or Trim if it is touch enabled.
 If Touch Auto Enable is OFF, the signal path and parameter must both be enabled for mix items to enter record.
-If Touch Auto Enable is ON, the signal path need not be enabled, but the parameter must be. - Punch in manually on enabled tracks with the IN key, or punch in automatically at the Active In point using PUNCH or the PLAY key.
+If Touch Auto Enable is ON, the signal path need not be enabled, but the parameter must be. - Punch in manually on enabled tracks with the IN key in the Punch Menu, or punch in automatically at the Active In point using PUNCH or the PLAY key.
 (Details in Programmed Automation below.)
 All enabled mix items are put into record. - Use Prime mode and the transport Recording or ADR functions to record automation on selected signal paths.
 (Details in Programmed Automation below.)
 All enabled mix items are put into record.